kylebebak/react-redux-query/README.md

 ## Development and tests

 Clone the repo, then `yarn`, then `yarn test`.
-This runs tests that on the vanilla JS parts of RRQ, but none of the React hooks.
+This runs tests on the vanilla JS parts of RRQ, but none of the React hooks.

-To test the React hooks, run `cd test_app`, then `yarn`, then `yarn prepare`.
+To test the React hooks, run `cd test_app`, then `yarn`.

 Then run `yarn start` or `yarn test` to run React test app or to run tests on test app.